Numerical optimization for the compatibility constant of the lasso: Monte Carlo Simulation

 We investigate how the compatibility constant behaves and how tight the theoretical upper bound is under various sample sizes $n$ and dimensions $p$.
 Because the compatibility condition strongly depends on the correlation structure of the design matrix, we generate data with different correlation structures.
 The $p$-dimensional predictors are independently generated from $N_p(\bm{0}, \bm{\Sigma})$, where $\bm{\Sigma}$ has the compound-symmetry structure ${\Sigma} = (1-\rho) I_p + \rho \bm{1}_p\bm{1}_p^\top$.
 The predictors are scaled to have mean zero and variances 1.
 The sample sizes are set to $n = 100, 200, 300, 400, 500, 750, 1000, 1500, 2000$, and the numbers of variables are set to $p = 20, 50, 100, 200, 500, 1000, 2000, 5000$.
 The true coefficient vector $\bm{\beta}$ has $s=5$ nonzero elements, with indices $S \subseteq \{1, \dots, p\}$ chosen uniformly at random, and these nonzero elements are generated from $\mathrm{Unif}(1, 2)$.
 The response variables are generated from the regression model in \eqref{eq:regmodel} with $\bm \varepsilon \sim N(\bm 0, \sigma^2I_n),$ where $\sigma^2$ is determined such that the signal-to-noise ratio (SNR) is equal to 1; that is, $ \sigma^2 := \bm{\beta}^\top \bm{\Sigma}\bm{\beta}$.
 The regularization parameter is chosen as $\lambda = 2\sigma \sqrt{\frac{2}{n} \left(1+\log \left( \frac{p}{\delta} \right)\right)}$ to have the bound of \eqref{eq:error2}, where $\delta$ is set to 0.1.

 For each iteration of the Monte Carlo simulation, we generate a dataset and compute the compatibility constant $\phi$ by solving the QP with the OSQP solver using the \texttt{osqp} package in \texttt{R}.
 The lasso estimator is implemented with {\tt glmnet}.
-We obtain the MSE and its upper bound:
+We obtain the following mean squared prediction error (MSPE) and its upper bound:

 Recall that the error bound in Proposition \ref{prop:lassoaccuracy} is proportional to $1/\phi^2$.
 Therefore, when the compatibility constant is close to zero, the theoretical upper bound becomes extremely large and practically uninformative.
 The computation of $\phi$ under different correlation structures and sample sizes helps us understand how the prediction error and its upper bound based on $\phi$ behave in finite samples.